melwong/avche/README.md

 For this demo purpose, we allow any wallet address to transact although in the actual system, only approved cardholders' wallets are accepted.

-### Polygon Point of Sale (POS) Android App
+### Avalanche Point of Sale (POS) Android App
-This demo supports the Phantom wallet mobile app.
+This demo supports the MetaMask wallet mobile app.

 You may install the `Merchant.apk` file under `android_pos` folder on your Android phone (for Android version 4.5 and above).
 After installation, you'd need to enter your merchant details.
 But you'd need to sign up as a merchant before being able to use this app.
 But since this is a just a demo, the merchant signing-up process is not yet available.
 So, you may use the sample settings below:
 *   Merchant name: MyPizza